adam-rumpf/combat-turtles/README.md

 ## Running the Game

-To begin a game of Turtle Combat, run the main driver `turtlecombat.py` and execute the function `turtle_combat()`.
+To begin a game of _Combat Turtles_, run the main driver `combatturtles.py` and execute the function `combat_turtles()`.
 This will take you through a series of command line entries where the available turtle AIs and arenas will be displayed and selected.

-If you already know ahead of time which AIs and arena you wish to load, you can streamline this process by including their indices as arguments of the `turtle_combat()` function.
-For example, `turtle_combat(0, 1, 2)` would attempt to begin the game with AI `0` playing against AI `1` in arena `2`.
+If you already know ahead of time which AIs and arena you wish to load, you can streamline this process by including their indices as arguments of the `combat_turtles()` function.
+For example, `combat_turtles(0, 1, 2)` would attempt to begin the game with AI `0` playing against AI `1` in arena `2`.
 Note that the AI indices are based on the alphabetical order of the AI submodules in the `ai/` folder, and thus these indices may change as you add files to this folder.

 ## Including a Custom AI Submodule

 AI submodules are located in the `ai/` folder.
-Any `.py` file in this folder whose name does not begin with an underscore (`_`) is recognized by the game as an AI submodule, and will be loaded by the main driver when the `turtle_combat()` function is run.
+Any `.py` file in this folder whose name does not begin with an underscore (`_`) is recognized by the game as an AI submodule, and will be loaded by the main driver when the `combat_turtles()` function is run.

 ### Minimal AI Submodule Contents